 Descriptions are consistent regarding responsibilities for the Public Sector Window, but there is some ambiguity concerning roles and responsibilities for the Private Sector Window that mostly reflects how that window has evolved after the Framework and Governance Documents were written, as explained further below.
-The role of the Private Sector Window Secretariat is somewhat ambiguous and in-between a secretariat serving the interests of IFC as a GAFSP SE (which is how the Governance Document characterizes IFC) and a coordination unit serving program interests.
-From our own observations, the Private Sector Window Secretariat was the go-to place for Private Sector Window information and has largely driven Private Sector Window strategy development in the past, whereas the Coordination Unit had a strong overall Public Sector Window focus.
+The role of the Private Sector Window Secretariat is somewhat ambiguous and in-between a secretariat serving the interests of IFC as a GAFSP SE (which is how the Governance Document characterizes IFC29) and a coordination unit serving program interests.
+From our own observations, the Private Sector Window Secretariat was the go-to place for Private Sector Window information and has largely driven Private Sector Window focus.
 Management titles mirror this, with the head of the Public Sector Window (and Deputy Program Manager) in the Coordination Unit, and the head of the Private Sector Window located in the Private Sector Window Secretariat.